navikt/crm-kafka-activity/README.md

 - [.topics/push-topics/](/.topics/push-topics) (Salesforce Push Topic configurations)
 - [.topics/kafka-topics/](/.topics/kafka-topics) (Kafka Topic configurations)

 Only the newly added topics will be deployed, and edited topics will be re-deployed.
-However, deploying all topics have side effects.
+However, deploying all topics have side effects, see [.topics](/.topics) for details.

+Also make sure to create [permission sets](/.permissions) so that the service users have access to the data to expose.

 # Publishing to Topics